NFOK16006U Dairy Product Technology 2

 The course deals with the following areas:

-Cheese ripening: Acidification and glycolysis, lipolysis and esterolysis, proteolysis, peptidolysis, amino acid release, amino acid catabolism and flavour formation, roles of starter, adjunct and non-starter bacteria, ripening enzymes, chemical methods to evaluate cheese proteolysis and aroma and flavour formation.
+Cheese and fermented milk production: Acidification and glycolysis, lipolysis and esterolysis, proteolysis, peptidolysis, amino acid release, amino acid catabolism and flavour formation, roles of starter, adjunct and non-starter bacteria, ripening enzymes.
+Chemical methods to evaluate cheese proteolysis and aroma and flavour formation.

 Cheese structure: Milk coagulation, syneresis and formation of cheese structure, cheese rheology, and packaging.

-The aim of the course is to give students a detailed knowledge of both theoretical and practical aspects of cheese production, characterisation, technology and biochemistry.
-The course also aims to equip the student for the modern cheese industry, and to think in an innovative fashion and to address the challenges faced in such an environment.
+The aim of the course is to give students a detailed knowledge of both theoretical and practical aspects of cheese and fermented milk production, characterisation, technology and biochemistry.
+The course also aims to equip the student for the modern dairy industry, and to think in an innovative fashion and to address the challenges faced in such an environment.

-- Understand cheese chemistry, biochemistry, microbiology, physics and technology in the production of cheese.
+- Understand chemistry, biochemistry, microbiology, physics and technology in the production of cheese and fermented milks.

 - Understand the characteristics of, and basic differences between, cheese groups and varieties.

-- Apply obtained knowledge to cheese production and development of processing of new cheese varieties
+- Apply obtained knowledge of cheese and fermented milk production for the development of new cheese and fermented milk varieties

-- Apply critical analysis of cheese quality and characteristics
+- Apply critical analysis of cheese and fermented milk quality and characteristics.
+Particular focus on product defects and their cause.

-- Ability to use and evaluate scientific information and knowledge concerning cheese, incl. all steps of production, ripening, and packaging.
+- Ability to use and evaluate scientific information and knowledge concerning cheese and fermented milks, incl. all steps of production, ripening, and packaging.

-- Ability to comprehend the technology behind different cheese varieties and apply the biochemical principles of cheese ripening.
+- Ability to comprehend the technology behind different cheese varieties and fermented milk types.

-- Capacity to critically evaluate laboratory results and pilot plant trials with regard to the possible development of innovative cheese products and/or processes.
+- Capacity to critically evaluate laboratory results and pilot plant trials with regard to the possible development of innovative cheese and fermented milks and/or processes.

 See Absalon for a list of course literature.